-The overall structure of the main algorithm \textsc{Color} (\Cref{alg:mainrand}) is more complicated, since \textsc{Subsample} produces a graph $G'$ of leftover nodes that are deferred to be colored later.
-We recursively run \Cref{alg:mainrand} on this graph $G'$, and show that it is sufficiently smaller than the original input graph that after $O(1)$ recursive calls, the remaining graph has size $O(n)$ and can be collected and solved on a single network node.
+The overall structure of the main algorithm \textsc{Color} (\Cref{alg:mainrand}) is more complicated, since \textsc{SubSample} produces a graph $G'$ of leftover nodes that are deferred to be colored later.
+We recursively run \Cref{alg:mainrand} on this graph $G'$, and show that it is sufficiently smaller than the original input graph so that after $O(1)$ recursive calls, the remaining graph has size $O(n)$ and can be collected and solved on a single network node.

 If we combine all these tools together then we will be able to obtain a randomized \CONGESTEDC algorithm that finds a (\textsf{degree+1})-list coloring of any graph in $O(1)$ rounds.
-Using \emph{method of conditional expectation} using \emph{bounded-independence hash function} (see \Cref{subsec:mpc_derandomization}-\ref{subsec:method_of_conditional_expectations}), each randomized step of our algorithm can be derandomized.
+Using the \emph{method of conditional expectations} with \emph{bounded-independence hash function} (see \Cref{subsec:mpc_derandomization}-\ref{subsec:method_of_conditional_expectations}), each randomized step of our algorithm can be derandomized.